Tired of the same old dining experience every time you and your family or friends go out for dinner and/or yum cha?

 If you’re worried of waiters accidentally spilling soup in your lap while serving you your mystery dish, fret not, the service staff are made up of visually impaired and blind persons – they navigate the dark better than you.
 Bonus: You don’t have to get all glammed up for this dinner since you’ll be sitting in the dark anyway.

-(Photo source: Jiaaqieats by Jia Qi)
+The waiting lounge (Photo source: Jiaaqieats by Jia Qi)

 The KL Tower makes the list again with yet another unique restaurant.
 True, revolving restaurants may not be that unique of an idea since this isn’t that rare a breed, still, considering the beautiful 360-degree view it offers, this is a must-try.
 Located 282 metres above ground at the world’s sixth tallest tower, the restaurant slowly rotates as you enjoy your meal, so your view of the city skyline changes every now and again.